Protect Your Business Data

 It’s important to remember that while some older general liability coverages may protect your business in the event of data loss, most newer ones don't - as data is not classified as “tangible property.”

 Instead, consider investing in cyber liability, internet liability or network security liability insurance.
 These cover third parties who've been affected by your data loss.
 The last thing you need is an expensive lawsuit or a loss of your customer base because of a data breach.

 As an extra layer of protection, invest in first-party cyber insurance.
 This protects your company against business interruption while you work to resolve the breach and any costs for any damage.

 A Guide to Protecting Your Digital Assets

 - Update the passwords to your servers, internal sites, email, etc. at least once per quarter.
 Similarly, passwords should not be obvious; they should be a mix of numbers, upper and lowercase letters and symbols.

 - Consider investing in a password management tool, like LastPass or Sticky Password to help keep track of each of your logins.

 - Never leave your laptops, tablets, mobile devices or other technology unattended.
-Should your equipment be stolen or left unattended for a prolonged period of time, encourage employee to do a remote wipe of stored information and data.
+Should your equipment be stolen or left unattended for a prolonged period of time, encourage employee to complete a remote wipe of stored information and data.